Angyrflop/Server/README.md

 4. Rework and enhance the Web GUI.
 5. Project reveal and demonstration to Jemmy.
 6. Thorough testing outside the local network.
+7. Add Whitelist on who will be able to access the website.
-7. Testing in unplanned scenarios.
+8. Testing in unplanned scenarios.
-8. Stress testing and simulation on the server.
+9. Stress testing and simulation on the server.
-9. Further feature additions and refinements.
+10. Further feature additions and refinements.